Bovine somatotropin: Synthesis

 After the biotech company Genentech discovered and patented the gene for BST in the 1970s, it became possible to synthesize the hormone using recombinant DNA technology to create recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH), or artificial growth hormone.

 Industrial production

 Four large pharmaceutical companies, Monsanto, American Cyanamid, Eli Lilly, and Upjohn, developed commercial rBST products and submitted them to the US Food and Drug Administration (FDA) for approval.

-Monsanto was the first firm to receive approval.
+Monsanto was the first firm to receive approval; it has been sold in the USA since February 3, 1994.

 Other countries (Mexico, Brazil, India, Russia, and at least ten others) also approved rBST for commercial use.

 Monsanto licensed Genentech's patent, and marketed their product as "Posilac".
 In October 2008, Monsanto sold this business, in full, to Eli Lilly and Company for $300 million plus additional consideration.

-Banning

-rBST has not been allowed since at least 2000 on the market in Canada, or since 1990 in the European Union (EU).
-Australia, New Zealand, Japan, and Argentina have also banned the use of rBST.

-The FDA, World Health Organization, and National Institutes of Health have independently stated that dairy products and meat from rBST-treated cows are safe for human consumption.

-An EU report on the animal welfare effects of rBST states that its use often results in "severe and unnecessary pain, suffering and distress" for cows, and is "associated with serious mastitis, foot disorders and some reproductive problems".